 The strategy you take to improve the thin content will partly depend on the initial identification issue.
 For example if the content is duplicated across several pages of your site, you may decide to create a content hub, so that all the relevant information is in one place.

 We did precisely that for waste management solutions firm, Betts Envirometal.
-Lee Wilson, Head of SEO, explains: “After identifying an opportunity within Apollo Insights for untapped sector-specific visibility, we started to implement a new sector specific waste management content hub in the customer site,” he states.
+Lee Wilson, Head of Delivery, explains: “After identifying an opportunity within Apollo Insights for untapped sector-specific visibility, we started to implement a new sector specific waste management content hub in the customer site,” he states.

 “As the audience was B2B, an important goal was to create a resource which would enable lots of varied industries to see the immediate value of the customer service and access information that would empower them to contact the Betts team.”